Italy in the Eurovision Song Contest 1958

-"Volare"'s popularity has not diminished with time and it rapidly assumed the status of a worldwide musical standard.
+The song's popularity has not diminished with time and it rapidly assumed the status of a worldwide musical standard.
 It is invariably cited, along with ABBA's "Waterloo", as globally the most successful and instantly recognisable song ever to have emerged from Eurovision.

 At Eurovision

 On the night of the final Modugno performed first in the running order, preceding the Netherlands.
 However, a technical problem meant that the performance had not been seen in all countries, so Modugno was required to perform the song again after all the other entries had been sung – it remained the only time in Eurovision history that a song has had to be performed twice in its entirety until 2010 when Spain was allowed to do the same after their first performance was disturbed.